-9. a) Explain the weathering processes and products.
+14. a) Explain the weathering processes and products.
 Give a note on fundamental relationship between human health and geological processes b) Write an essay on Bioavailability of elements in soils.

-- b) Write an essay on natural distribution and abundance of elements - 10. a) Explain the Geochemical basis for tropical endomyocardial fibrosis (EMF)
+- a) Write an essay on natural distribution and abundance of elements - 10. a) Explain the Geochemical basis for tropical endomyocardial fibrosis (EMF)

-- b) Discuss the WHO and BIS standards of drinking water of Radon, Arsenic and Fluoride - 11. a) Explain the Iodine cycle and give a note on Iodine Deficiency Disorders b) Explain the Histochemical and Microprobe Analysis in Medical Geology
+- b) Discuss the WHO and BIS standards of drinking water of Radon, Arsenic and Fluoride - 11. a) Explain the Iodine cycle and give a note on Iodine Deficiency Disorders

-12. a) Give a note on techniques and tools in GIS on human health studies
+- 12. a) Give a note on techniques and tools in GIS on human health studies OR - b) Explain the Histochemical and Microprobe Analysis in Medical Geology